Gross Misconduct | 5 examples every employer should know

 • Buying or selling drugs on the employer’s premises.

-• The employer has to genuinely believe that the employee had committed the misconduct.
+• Genuinely believe that the employee had committed the misconduct.

-• The employer must show that they had reasonable grounds for believing this.
+• Show that they had reasonable grounds for believing this.

-• When reaching that conclusion, the employer must demonstrate they have carried out a reasonable investigation.
+• When reaching that conclusion, demonstrate they have carried out a reasonable investigation.

-• The employer must show the dismissal falls within what is referred to as the “band of reasonable responses”.
+• Show the dismissal falls within what is referred to as the “band of reasonable responses”.

 An Employment Tribunal will consider all the circumstances of the case, including the employer’s size and resources.

-Employees with at least two years of service with you can submit a claim to an Employment Tribunal for unfair dismissal.
+Employees with at least two years’ service with you can submit a claim to a Tribunal for unfair dismissal.

 Remember that to merit summary dismissal, the act must go to the core of the employment relationship and break down the trust and confidence, preventing the relationship from continuing.